Docker image metadata

 How to use custom metadata in your Docker images

 Images built by Codefresh can be annotated with customized metadata.
 This article explains how to create advanced view of your images and enrich them with custom metadata which perfectly fits your flow and image management process.

-We have since expanded this feature and now you are able to add custom annotations to pipelines and builds as well.
+We have since expanded this feature, and now you can add custom annotations to pipelines and builds as well.
 Notice also that the syntax shown in this page is deprecated but still supported.
-For the new syntax see our hooks documentation.
+For the new syntax, see Hooks in pipelines.

 Images built by Codefresh can be annotated with an array of key-value metadata.
 Metadata values may be of the following types:

 |String||Use string||‘Example note’|